rangle/airbender/sample-apps/definibus/data/README.txt

 articles.json is a generated JSON file in the appropriate format for loading into the database using Koast tools.

-To generate articles.json, run this command in the `de-finibus` folder:
+To generate articles.json, run this command in the `definibus` folder:

 ```bash
   node data/make-articles.js > data/articles.js